Want to Help Students Remember More From Each Lesson? Try This Learning Hack.

 After studying, each student participated in an unrelated memory task for 25 minutes, which was designed to distract them and hasten the forgetting process a bit.

-Then, both groups were given a free-recall and short-answer test on the passage they studied.
+Then, both groups were given a free-recall1 and short-answer2 test on the passage they studied.
 Even the folks who were expecting to teach.

 Who did better?